-- Participation in the entire Institute; plan to arrive each day at the Museum at 8:30 a.m. and leave after 4:00 p.m.
+- Participation in the entire Institute; plan to arrive each day at the Museum by 9:00 a.m. and leave after 4:00 p.m.

 - Sharing of lesson ideas on the final day of the Institute

-A committee will review all completed applications and notify accepted applicants via email by April 21, 2014.
-The Museum will attempt to accommodate all applicants' date preferences, subject to space limitations.
-Efforts will be made to enroll educators from across the country for geographic diversity.
+A committee will review all completed applications and notify accepted applicants via email by April 21, 2017.
+The Museum will attempt to accommodate accepted applicants' date preferences, subject to space limitations.
+Thirty spots are available per session.
+The registration deadline for accepted teachers is May 12, 2017.

-The registration deadline is May 12, 2014.
-A non-refundable registration fee of $200 per person is required.
+The cost of the program is $200, due upon registration.
+This non-refundable fee covers the cost of your take-home materials as well as daily breakfast and lunch.
 Participants are responsible for travel and lodging costs.
-For more information about transportation and low-cost housing recommendations, please email AmericanArtInstitutes[at]si.edu.
-View Tips for funding your professional development.
+A low-cost housing option has been provided in past years through a local university.
+For more information about transportation and low-cost housing recommendations, please email AmericanArtInstitutes@si.edu.
+View tips for funding your professional development.

 - One-page letter addressing:

-- c.
-How you anticipate applying lessons learned to your work
+- How you anticipate applying lessons learned at the Institute to your work

 Graduate and Professional Development Credit

-If you are interested in receiving graduate credit for your participation in the Institute, please contact AmericanArtInstitutes[at]si.edu for more information.
+If you are interested in receiving graduate credit for your participation in the Institute, please contact AmericanArtInstitutes@si.edu for more information.